natalialisctrl/finance-fore/replit.md

   - Settings: Notifications center and security/privacy dashboard
 - **Reduced Cognitive Load**: Each tab contains 1-2 related components to prevent information overload
 - **Enhanced Usability**: Balanced between functionality and simplicity for optimal daily use

-### July 20, 2025 - Final Rebranding to Foresee
-- **App Name Update**: Rebranded from "Financial Forecast" to "Foresee" to emphasize predictive AI capabilities
-- **Logo Integration**: Added custom Foresee logo with blue circular design to hero section
-- **Brand Messaging**: Updated tagline to "AI-powered financial intelligence that predicts the future of your money"
-- **Visual Identity**: Logo perfectly complements the blue/orange gradient theme and premium glass morphism design